Case Manager jobs at Pioneer Human Services - 18 jobs

-Health Coordinator - ON-CALL
+Health Coordinator - FT/SWING

 Case manager job at Pioneer Human Services

 If you are looking for employment with a purpose where you can help improve the daily lives of the members of your community, then consider a career with Pioneer Human Services!
-We are currently looking for a Health Coordinator (On-Call) with a passion for human services.
+We are currently looking for a Health Coordinator II with a passion for human services.
 This is an exciting opportunity to be involved with an organization focused on racial justice, second opportunities, diversity, equity and inclusion.

 We empower justice-involved individuals to overcome adversity and reach their full potential.